Sabayara82/Rycho/README.md

 *Non-OOP Justification*

-Given the scenario where you have separate MVC (Model-View-Controller) components and databases for each part of the system, it seems you are aiming for a modular architecture, though not strictly adhering to microservices.
-Object-Oriented Programming (OOP) is a paradigm that is based on the concept of "objects", which can contain data in the form of fields, often known as attributes; and code, in the form of procedures, often known as methods.
+Given the scenario where you have separate MVC (Model-View-Controller) components and databases for each part of the system, the overall aim is for a modular architecture, though not strictly adhering to microservices.
+Object-Oriented Programming (OOP) is a paradigm that is based on the concept of "objects", which can contain data in the form of fields/attributes and code, in the form of procedures/methods.

-Here are several reasons why OOP might not be the optimal choice for this kind of project:
+Here are our reasons why OOP is not an optimal choice for this kind of project:

 1. **Tight Coupling**: OOP can lead to tight coupling if not carefully managed.
 If objects are designed to be too dependent on one another, changes in one part of the system can have a ripple effect, requiring changes in many other parts of the system.
-In a setup where you want each MVC component to be as independent as possible, tight coupling goes against the desired modularity.
+In a setup where we want each MVC component to be as independent as possible, tight coupling goes against the desired modularity.

 2. **Shared State**: OOP typically encourages encapsulation of state and behavior.
 However, in distributed systems, shared mutable state is a source of complexity and potential errors.
-Different components holding state independently, as in your system, can help avoid the issues that shared state can cause.
+Different components holding state independently, as in our system, can help avoid the issues that shared state can cause.

 3. **Scalability**: OOP systems often struggle to scale horizontally (across multiple machines or processes), which is typically a requirement for distributed systems like the one you're describing.
 OOP is traditionally more suited to vertical scaling (making a single system more powerful).

 4. **Concurrency**: Managing concurrency can be complex in OOP because of the need to manage the state that is encapsulated within objects.
 A more decoupled, message-passing approach, such as the one typically found in microservices or Actor-based systems, can handle concurrency more naturally.

-5. **Serialization**: For systems where different components need to communicate over a network, the need to serialize objects can be cumbersome.
-OOP doesn't lend itself as easily to serialization because objects can have complex graphs of interdependencies that are not easy to flatten into a format suitable for network transmission.

-6. **Complexity Management**: OOP can sometimes add unnecessary complexity.
-If your system has clearly defined boundaries where each module has a specific role, a simpler procedural or functional approach could result in more maintainable and understandable code.
+5. **Complexity Management**: OOP can sometimes add unnecessary complexity.
+As our system has clearly defined boundaries where each module has a specific role, a simpler procedural or functional approach could result in more maintainable and understandable code.

-7. **Polyglot Persistence**: When each MVC component has its own database, it’s often beneficial to use the type of database that best fits the data model and access patterns of that component (polyglot persistence).
-OOP tends to favor a more uniform approach to data modeling, which might not align well with the different needs of each component in your architecture.

-8. **Domain Driven Design (DDD)**: While DDD can be implemented with OOP, it focuses more on the business domain itself rather than the technical details of managing objects.
-If your system is domain-heavy, focusing on the domain models rather than on objects can lead to a more intuitive design.

 In summary, while OOP can be used in distributed systems, it often requires additional patterns and practices to fit well with a modular, loosely-coupled architecture.
 If the system you're building benefits from clear module boundaries, independent scalability, and the need for diverse data stores, it might be better served by other paradigms better aligned with those requirements, such as functional programming, event-driven architecture, or service-oriented architecture.